Women in Toxicology SIG Vera W. Hudson and Elizabeth K. Weisburger Scholarship Fund Student Award

 4) Two letters of recommendation describing the student's academic and scientific achievement and including description of their leadership and service activities.
 One letter must be from the applicant's research advisor/mentor and include recognition of the applicant's contributions to the research being presented.
 One of these two letters must be from a Full, Associate, or Emeritus SOT member.

-5) Curriculum vitae of the applicant that includes specific descriptions of the applicant's academic achievement, scientific achievement, leadership, and service.
+5) Curriculum vitae that includes specific descriptions of the applicant's academic achievement, scientific achievement, leadership, and service.

 6) Current transcripts (unofficial transcripts with GPA are sufficient).

 7) Headshot/photograph image of sufficient quality for poster and presentation materials (does not factor into selection of the awardee, this is to have the info on hand to develop WIT annual meeting materials in a timely manner.)